Skip to main content

 Current Planning Projects

 Tree Nursery Tract and Wildlife Viewing Areas at Candelaria Nature Preserve: Following the approval of the Resource Management Plan for the Candelaria Nature Preserve by City Council in 2021 (see link in Planning Documents section below), planning efforts began for the Rio Grande Tree Nursery and Wildlife Viewing Areas.
-The Tree Nursery Tract site plan was approved by the Environmental Planning Commission on August 18th, 2022.
+The Tree Nursery Tract site plan was approved by the Environmental Planning Commission on August 18, 2022.
+Wildlife viewing areas are under construction as of July 2023.

 Elena Gallegos Feasibility Study at Elena Gallegos Open Space: Study existing conditions, identify needed site improvements, research precedent visitor center projects in the region, analyze affected views and road conditions, evaluate sites for suitability and provide a conceptual site and building program.
 The Parks & Recreation Department announced that the education center concept is no longer being pursued due to public comment; however, other improvements identified during the process including amenity updates will still be considered.